lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

      mldsaEncodedKey = MLDSA.SerializeKey(mldsaKey)
      tradEncodedKey = Trad.SerializeKey(tradKey)

-  3. Calculate the length encoding of the mldsaEncodedPK
+  3. Calculate the length encoding of the mldsaEncodedKey

      If (mldsaEncodedKey.length) > 2^32
          then output "message too long" and stop.